stelzinga/MF/Management_Framework.md

 *Process Complexity* is determined by the multitude and complexity of the Steps and/or Inputs.
 Process Complexity has an impact on Process Maintenance.
 There is no generally accepted standard in terms of how to rate Process complexity.

-A *Process Owner* is the Group or Staff expected to yield a Result, making a Process Owner the Result Owner.
+A *Process Owner* is the Group or Staff expected to yield a Output, making a Process Owner the Output Owner.
 However, they may not own the Input which may be produced by Processes outside of Process Owner remit, i.e., the owner faces a *dependency* on another Process and thus Process Owners.

 *Process Cost* is the cost of a Process.
 Often this Cost is hard to price, and may not be relevant on a per Process basis.
 Nevertheless, each Process incurs cost.
 Process Cost can be related to time spent by Staff on a Process.

 A Process has Risk associated to it, by definition, see above.
 The assessment of that Risk for a given Process is key in Risk Management.
-Sometimes specific Processes are designed to verify another Process has yielded a specific Result as per expectations.
+Sometimes specific Processes are designed to verify another Process has yielded a specific Output as per expectations.
 Such a Process is referred to as a Control or a Check.
 By definition, even Controls have Risk embedded in them.

 Optimising Processes such that they are at lowest Cost and generate the least Risk possible, is key in Management.